 A proper pedicure is always beneficial for your dog.
 You can regularly clip your puppy’s claws.
 This will help to prevent the harm they might cause to his resting space.
 Dogs’ nails should be clipped per 3-4 weeks.

-A periodic trimming can assist reduce future upholstery or hardwood floor damage.
+Periodic trimming can assist in reducing future upholstery or hardwood floor damage.
 This will also reduce infection of their nails.

-If your puppy’s toenails are still pointed after being trimmed, lightly file them to prevent any marks.
+If your puppy’s toenails are still pointed after trimming, lightly file them to prevent any marks.

-Has your canine’s clawing at its bedding has turned into a sport?
+Has your canine’s clawing at its bedding turned into a sport?
 Then it could be more than a peaceful bedtime routine.
 It could be due to a lack of stimulus.
-Simply take him on extended walks or provide them with toys to keep them working.
+Take him on extended walks or provide them with toys to keep them working.

 Solution 3: Buy a More Durable Bed

 It’s not always your dog that’s the issue.
 It’s the bed they’re sleeping in.
 Cheap material and stuffing-filled mattresses aren’t built to last vs a dog.
 Especially one who digs and scrapes every night.
-That is why it is critical to invest in a bed with a long-lasting cover.
+That is why investing in a bed with a durable cover is critical.

 A nice bed may also minimize the volume of burrowing needed to become warm.
-In that scenario, an orthodontic or comfort foam dog bed might be a wonderful investment.
+In that scenario, an orthodontic or comfort foam dog bed might be an excellent investment.

 Here are some durable beds that you can take a look at:

-Answer: Dogs dig in beds and couches as a natural instinct.
-In the outdoors, canines would excavate to heat up their nests.
+Dogs dig in beds and couches as an instinct.
+In the outdoors, canines would excavate to heat their nests.
 Similar to how people inflate their cushions before retiring.
 Animals will occasionally dig on furnishings out of restlessness.

-Answer: Dogs will frequently accompany their owners around since they seek to support.
+Dogs will frequently accompany their owners around since they seek to support.
 They also might be seeking another type of incentive for doing so.
-Canine will retain and do the action more consistently if it results in goodies.
+Canines will retain and do the action more consistently if it results in goodies.
 The majority of individuals will find this conduct endearing.

-Answer: Among the most fundamentally key things about how puppies pick their resting spots is that they explore the surroundings with their noses.
+Among the most fundamentally critical things about how puppies pick their resting spots is exploring the surroundings with their noses.
 Dogs cannot see colors as well as people, but their sense of smell is 10,000 to 100,000 times more acute.